God in the City: Catholic Journalism Summer Intensive

 - Tuition is $1,500 CAD, and includes the full program, room and board, payable by cheque or bank transfer.
 A surcharge will be applied when paying online with a credit card.

-- Full and partial scholarships are available.
-Indicate the need for a scholarship when applying.
+- Financial assistance is available.
+Indicate the need for assistance when applying.

 - Participants will arrive Sunday, August 10, and depart Saturday, August 16.